rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 An `expression` is basically a program.
 It enables more complex manipulations of the `Replace` string.
 To create one, right-click the `Replace` textbox and select `Edit expression`.
 To use one you have already saved, select `Insert expression` instead.

 There are two programming languages available, `NCalc` and `VB`.
-Choose which one to use on the **Configuration Tab -- General Page**. `VB` is a full-featured programming language.
+Choose which one to use on the toolbar. `VB` is a full-featured programming language.
 Explaining its use is beyond the scope of this Help Topic.  `NCalc` is more like a formula in Excel.
 Some of its features are detailed below.

 ![Expression Editor](My%20Project/media/expression_editor.png)

 With `NCalc` you can perform string processing, create logical expressions, do arithmetic, and, well, almost anything.
 The available functions are listed below.
 Like Excel, the expression must return a value.
 Nested functions are the norm for complex manipulations.
 Unlike Excel, multi-line text is allowed, which can make the code more readable.

 You can check your expression using the `Test` or `Test on Edge` buttons.
 With the former, if there are undefined variables, for example `%{Custom.Engineer}`, it prompts you for a value.
 With the latter, it reads the variables from a file.
 SE must be running with the target file active.
-When you are satisfied with your expression, dismiss the dialog by clicking the `X` on the upper right.
-The expression will be copied to the clipboard.
-Click in the desired Replace text box and type CTRL-V.
+To populate the `Replace` field with your expression, click `OK`, otherwise click `Cancel`.

 You can `Save` or `Save As` your expression with the buttons provided.
 Retreive them with the `Saved Expressions` drop-down.
 That drop-down comes with a few examples.
 You can study those to get the hang of it.
 To learn more, click the `Help` button.
 That opens a web site with lots of useful information, and links to more.